bbatsov/batsov.com/_posts/2011-06-19-django-vs-rails.markdown

-At this point you should probably either start playing with scaffolding or read the rest of this article and start playing with scaffolding afterwards :-) For instance you can try:
+At this point you should probably either start playing with scaffolding or read the rest of this article and start playing with scaffolding afterwards :smile: For instance you can try:

 ``` bash
 $ rails g scaffold User first_name:string last_name:string email:string password:string